-BG-was there anything else we could have done to help those that didn't succeed.
+Noticings Wonderings BUI-Students are given a second chance to perform at a level that they are not use to BG-was there anything else we could have done to help those that didn't succeed.
 DW - is it possible to keep an ongoing online database of our current students and their 504/spec Ed needs?

-MR-Students want to succeed once they have the first success in a class.
+Noticings Wonderings SM-students really seem to be caring and trying on their tests MR-Students want to succeed once they have the first success in a class.
 Passing when they have failed before seems to light a fire in our students to keep succeeding.
-Many pass the STAAR tests that they had not failing hurdle.
-They are constantly reminded that they are loved and been able to pass before.
+Many pass the STAAR tests that they had not been able to pass before.
+MR-Students who have failed are given extra help to get them past the failing hurdle.
+They are constantly reminded that they are loved and cared about.
 WC - Based off of relationships between students and staff, students want to succeed on tests.

-RC - Our student's assessment scores are often better than average; especially, considering that many of our students have previously failed the state EOC exams.
+Our student's assessment scores are often better than average; especially, considering that many of our students have previously failed the state EOC exams.
+How can we address the biggest killer of academic successattendance.
+We continue to have a problem with attendance.